AyyerLab/diffuser/README.md

 # _Diffuser_

 Discovering internal dynamics of proteins by fitting against their diffuse scattering intensities.
+The package is used in the following preprint:
+> P Mazumder, K Ayyer, "Understanding conformational dynamics from macromolecular crystal diffuse scattering", [bioRxiv 2021.02.11.429988](https://doi.org/10.1101/2021.02.11.429988)

 ## Installation